The Rondo Brothers: Career

 In 2010 they released their third album The Foreign Globester, a concept album with MC Lars, Motion Man, K.Flay and Beefy.
 The album was released through Oglio Records and was featured on the cover of the East Bay Express, an Oakland weekly.

-2010 saw the Rondo Brothers co-write the song "Heart of Steel" with the band Galactic, which was named by National Public Radio as a top single and included by the New York Times as one of the "Top ten best songs of 2010".
+2010 saw the Rondo Brothers co-write the song "Heart of Steel" with the band Galactic, which was named by National Public Radio as a top single and included by The New York Times as one of the "Top ten best songs of 2010".
 The song was featured in the TV show True Blood.
 Around this time the Rondo Brothers' live drummer Tim Carter also worked on an album by British band Kasabian.

 The Rondo-produced track by Foster the People, "Chin Music For The Unsuspecting Hero", was included on their smash hit single "Pumped Up Kicks".

 In 2011, the Rondo Brothers worked with folk artists Sarah Lee Guthrie & Johnny Irion, and did several further remixes for Foster The People.
+With the advent of streaming services, their song "pineapple wine" that had been featured in an Ice Cube movie started to see popularity online, as well as their remix of Frosty The Snowman by Patti Page, that gained popularity due to being included in many fashion stores and holiday playlists.

 In 2012 they recorded the album Proper Cowboy for Bay Area band Diego's Umbrella, and collaborated with Angelo Moore of Los Angeles ska band Fishbone for the single "Brand New Step".

 After 2013 the Rondo Brothers went on hiatus largely due to the circumstances with Jim Greer's son Teddy, who was diagnosed with a rare form of pediatric cancer and died in 2012.
 Jim Greer moved his studio operation from the Rondo Brothers HQ in San Francisco to a new studio in Berkeley, called Ninth Street Opus.

 As Jim slowly regained his footing producing and making a living, the Rondo Brothers released a few singles and a fourth album in 2016 called "Shadow Government" largely made of A list tracks the Rondos had not had room for on previous recordings.
 A mixtape of covers they recorded with various artists over the years called "escape the arcade" was then released in 2019.

 Jim worked on his own with Galactic more, writing and recording "Into the Deep" with Macy Gray and David Shaw of the Revivalists, which has garnered around 20 million streams on Spotify and is Galactic' most successful single to date.

 In 2021 a Rondo Brothers co-write with Galactic called "Bittersweet" was in an episode of the show Billions with Paul Giamiatti.

 Jim has kept the Rondo brother spirit as he continues to produce and write full time, landing collaborations with Big Freedia in 2023, Del The Funky Homosapien, Angelo Moore, and more, as well as producing tons of artists around the Bay Area and in Los Angeles.